Pugmill Mixers

 Achieving the right outcome when adjusting paddles is often a process of trial and error.
 In addition to the overall arrangement, paddle proximity can be adjusted to bring paddles closer together or push them farther apart.
 The most common paddle adjustment involves removing or reversing some of the paddles.

-A typical retention time is around 60 seconds, with the exact retention time depending on the material’s unique characteristics, as well as the process goals – whether or not granulation is desirable, end product consistency, etc.
+A typical retention time for a pugmill mixer is around 60 seconds, with the exact retention time depending on the material’s unique characteristics, as well as the process goals – whether or not granulation is desirable, end product consistency, etc.

-Pugmill mixers generally have few wear parts, with paddles being the most commonly worn items.
+The typical wear items for a pugmill mixer are the paddles, as these experience the most contact with the material.
 Other components that might require replacement throughout the mixer’s life due to wear include:

 • Seals